david-yan/CS110_starter_code/instructions/proj02.md

 The value of cards are as follows:
 - Suits don't translate into any value.
 - Ace has either a value of 1 or 11.
 From the way we will implement this program, an ace will always be added with a value of 11, and can be reduced to 1 to prevent the player from going bust.
+- Cards 2-10 translate exactly to their card value.
 - All face cards (J, Q, K) have a value of 10.

 ## Starter Files